amandaghassaei/gpu-io/docs/GLSL1_Support.md

 	- `int|uint bitwiseNot8(int|uint x)` for up to 8 bit NOT
 	- `int|uint bitwiseNot16(int|uint x)` for up to 16 bit NOT
 	- `int|uint bitwiseNot(int|uint x)` for up to 32 bit NOT

-Eventually, operator overloading could be handled in JavaScript by preprocessing the shader source code, but this will require a more sophisticated approach to ensure robustness (currently using simple [string substitution with regex](../src/regex.ts)).

 ## Built-In Functions